ACS Guidelines on Campaigning and Communication

 Actions Resulting from Violation(s)

-- Significant infractions that are verified by N&E shall be reported to the ACS electorate and/or submitted to the Council Policy Committee (CPC) for investigation.
+Any violation(s) can be reported to the ACS Committee on Nominations and Elections for review and discussion, and significant infractions that are verified by N&E will be reported to the ACS electorate and/or submitted to the Council Policy Committee for investigation.